 In October 2015, the DOJ informed us of an industry-wide inquiry into the transportation of mail under the United States Postal Service ("USPS") International Commercial Air contracts.
 In October 2017, we received a Civil Investigative Demand seeking certain information relating to our contracts.
 The DOJ has indicated it is investigating potential violations of the False Claims Act or other statutes.
 We are cooperating with the DOJ.
-The Company is unable to predict what action, if any, might be taken in the future by any government authorities as a result of their investigation.
+We are unable to predict what action, if any, might be taken in the future by any government authorities as a result of their investigation.
 Accordingly, at this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.

-In August 2016, Spain's National Markets and Competition Commission ("CNMC") opened an investigation into 10 companies in the commercial delivery and parcel industry, including UPS, related to alleged agreements to allocate customers.
+In August 2016, Spain's National Markets and Competition Commission ("CNMC") announced an investigation into 10 companies in the commercial delivery and parcel industry, including UPS, related to alleged agreements to allocate customers.
 In May 2017, UPS received a Statement of Objections issued by the CNMC.
 In July 2017, UPS received a Proposed Decision from the CNMC.
-On March 8, 2018, the CNMC adopted a final decision, finding an infringement and imposing a fine on UPS of \in 19.2 million.
-UPS will seek a suspension of the implementation of the decision (including payment of the fine) and intends to appeal the decision on the merits.
+On March 8, 2018, the CNMC adopted a final decision, finding an infringement and imposing a fine on UPS of £19.2 million.
+In May 2018, UPS applied for a suspension of the implementation of the decision (including payment of the fine) and appealed the decision on the merits.
+The appeal is pending.
 There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from this matter, including: (1) we are vigorously defending ourselves and believe that we have a number of meritorious legal defenses; and (2) there are unresolved questions of law and fact that could be important to the ultimate resolution of this matter.
 Accordingly, at this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.

-In February 2018 the Turkish competition authority opened an investigation into nine companies (including UPS) in the small package industry related to alleged customer allocations in violation of Turkish competition law.
+In February 2018 the Turkish competition authority ("Authority") opened an investigation into nine companies (including UPS) in the small package industry related to alleged customer allocations in violation of Turkish competition law.
+In April 2018, the Authority consolidated this investigation with two other investigations involving similar allegations.
+The consolidated investigation involves a total of 32 companies, including UPS.
 The investigation is in its early stages.
 There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from this matter, including: (1) we are vigorously defending ourselves and believe that we have a number of meritorious legal defenses; and (2) there are unresolved questions of law and fact that could be important to the ultimate resolution of this matter.
 Accordingly, at this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.